Blady-Com/gnoga/deps/uxstrings/readme.md

 Third possibility is to make no choice between Latin-1, Wide and Wide\_Wide characters.
 The object shall adapt its inner implementation to the actual content.
 For instance with English language the most often use case will be Latin-1 inner implementation, for French language the most often will be Latin-1 with some exceptions with BMP (Unicode Basic Multilingual Plane) implementation such as in "cœur", for Greek language the most often will be BMP implementation.
-The programer won't make any representation choice when for example receiving UTF-8 messages:
+The programmer won't make any representation choice when for example receiving UTF-8 messages:

 ``` ada
    S2 : UXString;